-Back at the start of February I wrote an article about why I was worried about the pandemic-potential of the Coronavirus as a biologic user.
-Biologics and coronavirus, or any respiratory virus doing the rounds, can be a lethal combination.
+Back at the start of February, I wrote an article about why I was worried about the pandemic-potential of the Coronavirus as one of many biologics users.
+Biologics and Coronavirus, or any respiratory virus doing the rounds, can be a lethal combination.

 Coronavirus – The worst time to be right

 Unfortunately, those fears went on to be justified and Covid-19, as it’s now being labelled, has changed the world as we know it.
 Almost 30% of the world are under some form of lockdown (Buchholz, 2020), financial markets are spiralling and governments are taking unprecedented measures to limit the spread, protect their health services and support their people.